karsumit94/andrewholsted.github.io/_posts/2013-06-21-Aspiring-Developers.md

 Number Four
 ------------

 Join [GitHub][2], write some code, and put it out there for the world to see.
 Forget about contributing to open source projects for now.
 There will come a time and place for that.
-Just get started with whatever you are working on.
+Just get started with whatever your working on.
 At first, you won't understand why you even need version control.
 In time though, you'll come to wonder how you ever lived without it.
 You can use git by itself, but GitHub makes it easier to manage and it's the perfect platform for you to show others that you can, in fact, write some code.
 As time goes on you'll come across open source projects that pique your interest.
 When you do, take some time to contribute to them.

 Number Five
 -------------